-Trump has shredded norms.
+Perspective | Trump has shredded norms.
 Here’s an exhaustive – and still partial – list.

 The National Rifle Association acknowledges to Congress that it accepted contributions from 23 Russians, or Americans living in Russia, since 2015, saying most were for membership dues.

-Trump addresses the nation about his decision to order strikes on Syria, citing al-Assad’s use of chemical weapons against his people; so far in 2018, the United States has accepted only 11 Syrian refugees.
+Trump addresses the nation about his decision to order strikes on Syria, citing al-amaz’s use of chemical weapons against his people; so far in 2018, the United States has accepted only 11 Syrian refugees.

 Week 75Data from the DHS’s Office of Refugee Resettlement shows that more than 700 immigrant children have been taken from their parents at the border, including more than 100 under the age of 4.